Qarik-Group/ultimate-guide-to-uaa/docs/authenticating-user-via-authcode.md

 # Authenticating User via Web UI

-The risk of a user providing their username/password to a UAA third-party client application is that a sneaky client application might store the raw username/password and reuse them later without the user's permission.
+It is common for CLIs to support user login via username/password.
+But a risk of a user providing their username/password to a UAA third-party client application is that a sneaky client application might store the raw username/password and reuse them later without the user's permission.

-This risk can be avoided by never giving the user's credentials to third-party applications, rather only giving them directly to the UAA web UI.
+Fundamentally, a UAA clients do not need a user's username and password - they only need authoriziation to act on behalf of a user.

+Fortunately, the UAA allows UAA clients to gain user authentication and authorization without them asking for a user's password.
+A UAA client can temporarily direct the user to the UAA web UI.
+It is more common to see web application's "Login" button redirect the user to a login page that is a different web application - in our case, it would be the UAA - before being returned to the original web application.
+It is less common for CLI applications, but just as important for them to support for user security.

+The mechanism of authentication and authorization is an authorization code received after the user is returned from the UAA Web UI.
 That is, the third-party client application delgates the login process to the UAA user interface, and in return receives a authorization token that the application can use to make subsequent API requests on behalf of the user.

+Once again we will use the `uaa` CLI to perform the administrative task of creating a new UAA client, and then using it to login as a user.

 First, register a new UAA client that is designed to allow the `uaa` to be used by normal UAA users.